 Terence Austin has always worked around food.
 Brought up on a farm in Taumarunui, Austin spent most of his days working hands-on, then helping his Nana provide food for the farm staff.
-Today, Austin has been in the food industry for over 30 years working everywhere from fine dining restaurant and resorts to starting his own catering company.
+Today, Austin has been in the food industry for over 30 years working everywhere from fine dining restaurants and resorts to starting his own catering company.

 “I was going to go into the Armed Forces for my chef’s degree but decided to go to Tech in Hamilton instead where I could work at THC Wairakei in Taupo,” explained Austin.